Mazda CX-9 years to avoid — most common problems

 The last thing any driver or car owner wants to deal with is engine issues.
 In addition to being expensive to fix, they can result in tragic unforeseen events while driving.
 Numerous Mazda CX-9 owners and drivers have voiced concerns with the SUV’s engine.

-Water pump, coolant leaks, ignition coil, and total engine failure are often reported problems.
+Faulty water pumps, coolant leaks, ignition coils, and total engine failure are often reported problems.
 Also, some drivers have complained about symptoms of rod knock, especially when it comes to CX-9 models equipped with a 2.3-liter turbocharged engine.

 Additionally, the head gaskets on the 2008 and 2013 Mazda CX-9 are flimsy; they split easily, allowing coolant to leak out.
 Engine issues with the Mazda CX-9 are expected to cost $4,000 to fix.